Fidelia — Help

 - Drag & Drop — Drag files or folders onto the library window.
 Fidelia recursively scans folders for supported audio formats.

-- File → Import to Library (⇧⌘I) — Open a file picker to select files or directories.
+- File → Import to Library (⌘O) — Open a file picker to select files or directories.

 Managing Your Library

-- Sort — Click column headers (Title, Artist, Album, Format, Sample Rate) to sort.
+- Sort — Click column headers (Title, Time, Artist, Album, Format, Sample Rate, Bit Depth, Bitrate) to sort.
 Click again to reverse.

 - Search — Use the search field to filter by title, artist, album, or genre.